EventStore/documentation/docs/server/kubernetes-operator/v1.5.0/getting-started/resource-types.md

 | `certificateSecret` _[CertificateSecret](#certificatesecret)_          | Yes      | Secret containing the TLS certificate to use.
 Updates trigger a config reload.                                       |
 | `certificateSubjectName` _string_                                      | No       | Deprecated field.
 The value of this field is always ignored.                                                         |

-Note that in `certificateAuthoritySecret`, only `.name` is required.  `.keyName` is optional; if provided only that Secret key will be mounted into the pod as a CA.  If not provided, all Secret keys will be mounted as CAs, which allows for rotating CAs without downtime, by trusting both old and new CAs for a period of time.  `.privateKeyName` is deprecated and ignored.
+Note that in `certificateAuthoritySecret`, only `.name` needs to be non-empty.
+If `.keyName` is non-empty, only that Secret key will be mounted into the pod as a CA.  If it is set to the empty string (`""`), all Secret keys will be mounted as CAs, which allows for rotating CAs without downtime, by trusting both old and new CAs for a period of time.  `.privateKeyName` is deprecated and ignored.

 #### CertificateSecret